linkerd/linkerd/linkerd/docs/protocol-http.md

     port: 5000
 ```

-A request to `:5000/true/love/waits.php` will be identified as
+With this configuration, a request to `:5000/true/love/waits.php` will be
+mapped to `/http/true/love` and will be routed based on this name by the
+corresponding dtab.
+Additionally, because `consume` is true, after routing,
-`/custom/prefix/true/love` and will be forwarded with `/waits.php` as the URI.
+requests will be proxied to the destination service with `/waits.php` as the
+path component of the URL.

 ## HTTP Engines